JackBilbo/lxn-discus/README.md

 <b>Important: </b>If the map fails to load on first load / longer load times, simply hit "escape" and restart the flight.
 This will fix the issue.

-You may experience conflicts wit other existing mods, especially livery mods.
+You may experience conflicts with other existing mods, especially livery mods.
 See below for possible solutions.

 <h2>Basic Features:</h2>